 This is the first time that we have decided to reach out to the patient with all our systems, just as it is done in OECD countries.
 We have invested a great deal of time, planning, software and human resources into making this happen.

-With close to twenty years of managerial experience in the medical services industry, Ian has been a key figure in bringing EMR 9999 from concept to reality.
-Starting from discussions on how Family Medical Practice could viably employ its first-class ambulance fleet to add value to medical emergency transport in Ho Chi Minh City, Ian has pursued a vision to establish a business that could potentially bring modern emergency response to the entire country.
+With over to twenty years of managerial experience in the medical services industry, Ian has been a key figure in bringing 9999 from concept to reality.
+Starting from discussions on how FMP could add value to medical emergency transport in HCMC, Ian has moved to establish a business that could bring modern emergency response to the entire country.

-There are many challenges that we have to overcome before we get there, but it’s still our goal to go nationwide.
+There are many challenges that we have to overcome, but it’s our goal to go nationwide one

-Our EMD team is led by Marvin Mesina, who has been working in this field since 2007, mostly based within the Canadian ambulance service Urgences-Sante in Montreal.
-Immediately prior to joining the team at Family Medical Practice, he worked for Pilipinas911 in the Philippines, where he managed the call center.
-In June of 2016 he joined EMR 9999 to assist with the alarm center’s needs in regards to call-taking skills and phone triage using the ProQA system.
+Marvin Mesina has been working in this field since 2007, within the Canadian ambulance service Urgences-Sante in Montreal and Pilipinas911 in the Philippines.
+He joined 9999 to assist with the alarm center’s needs in regards to call-taking skills and phone triage using the ProQA system.